-Notify the hiring department or the Department of Human Resources prior to the application close/review date if you need assistance with the application process.
-The Department of Human Resources has computers onsite to assist applicants without computers.
+Notify the hiring department or the Division of Human Resources prior to the application close/review date if you need assistance with the application process.
+The Division of Human Resources has computers onsite to assist applicants without computers.
 A Staffing specialist can also schedule an appointment to meet with you if needed.
 An Applicant Help Session is also offered monthly on the Blacksburg Campus.

 A Close Date means that the advertisement will no longer be available on the job site and no one will be able to apply after the close date.
 A Review Date means that the hiring department will start screening application on this date and preparing for the interview process.
 If a viable candidate is found during the initial review, applications submitted after the review date may not be considered.